 In 1969, the U.S. Department of Health and Human Services invited Dr. Haiman to write the original national Parent Involvement Program Performance Standards for Head Start.
 In 1993, he advised Sen. Edward Kennedy’s Advisory Committee on Head Start Quality and Expansion, which revised Head Start program standards.

 Dr. Haiman was a tenured associate professor and chairperson of the Department of Early Childhood Development and Education at the University of South Carolina.
-He has taught at colleges and universities in Ohio and in the San Francisco Bay Area, including St. Mary's College in Moraga.
+He has taught at colleges and universities in Ohio and in the San Francisco Bay Area, including St. Mary’s College in Moraga.
 He was elected President of the San Francisco and South Carolina chapters of the National Association for the Education of Young Children (NAEYC).
+The California State Department of Education has appointed him to serve on administrative and curriculum task forces.
+He was a member of the California Senate’s Select Committee on Children and Youth.

 In 1965, he directed research for the U.S. Commission on Civil Rights which revealed racial segregation and its effects on public school students in Cleveland.
 These findings were presented to the U.S. Supreme Court and led to school desegregation rulings by the court.